rubyomr-preview/rubyomr-preview/README.md

 # Introducing the "Ruby + OMR Technology Preview"

+ANNOUNCE: We have had to take down our dockerhub project rubyomrpreview.
+That means the instructions in this readme and in the User's Guide (wiki) will no longer work.
+We're working to get the docker image available at another location, but that has not yet happened.
+We'll post a new announcment here when the new download location is available and the instructions have been updated.

 The OMR team has put this technology preview together to showcase how OMR runtime technology might be integrated into the Ruby VM.
 We are releasing this technology preview for a couple of reasons: